alangecker/mobpie/README.md

  _flexible api layer for creating backends with MobX support_

 ### Important!
-consider it more as an *concept/draft*, not as a working reliable module.
+consider it more as an concept/draft, not as a working reliable module.
 Depending on the interest/feedback I would perhaps work on it.

 ### Features
-- Provides methods on the frontend which get called on observable changes
+- Provides backend methods on the frontend which get automatically recalled on observable changes
 - Flexible design to allow different uses

 ## Example